Northern Ryukyuan languages

-The Northern Ryukyuan languages are a group of languages spoken in the Amami Islands, Kagoshima Prefecture and the Okinawa Islands, Okinawa Prefecture of southwestern Japan.
+The Northern Ryukyuan languages, also known as the Amami–Okinawan languages, are a group of languages spoken in the Amami Islands, Kagoshima Prefecture and the Okinawa Islands, Okinawa Prefecture of southwestern Japan.
 It is one of two primary branches of the Ryukyuan languages, which are then part of the Japonic languages.
 The subdivisions of Northern Ryukyuan are a matter of scholarly debate.

 Internal classification

 Within the Ryukyu Kingdom, territory was divided into magiri, which in turn were divided into shima.
 A magiri was comparable to a Japanese prefecture while shima were individual villages.
 There were about 800 shima in the Ryukyu Kingdom.
 Linguists Seizen Nakasone and Satoshi Nishioka have proposed that each shima developed their own distinct dialects or accents due to people very rarely traveling outside of their shima.

 At high level, linguists mostly agree to make the north–south division.
 In this framework, Northern Ryukyuan covers the Amami Islands, Kagoshima Prefecture and the Okinawa Islands, Okinawa Prefecture.
 The subdivision of Northern Ryukyuan, however, remains a matter of scholarly debate.

 In the Okinawa-go jiten (1963), Uemura Yukio simply left its subgroups flat: